MC Ride

-Stefan Corbin Burnett, better known by his stage name MC Ride or simply Ride, is an American rapper, songwriter, and visual artist.
-He is the frontman of experimental hip hop group Death Grips.
+Stefan Corbin Burnett, better known by his stage name MC Ride or simply Ride, is an American rapper, songwriter, poet, and visual artist.
+He is the vocalist of experimental hip hop group Death Grips.

 He began his career in the late 1990s, before forming Death Grips with drummer Zach Hill and keyboardist Andy Morin in 2010.
-While within the group, Ride has garnered attention for his aggressive rapping style and cryptic lyrics.
+In his work with Death Grips, Ride has garnered attention for his aggressive rapping style and cryptic lyrics.

 Early life

-Stefan Corbin Burnett hails from Sacramento, California.
-He studied visual arts at Hampton University in Hampton, Virginia, but dropped out.
+Stefan Corbin Burnett was born in Sacramento, California, though much of his early life, including his birthday, is unclear.
+He studied visual arts at Hampton University in Hampton, Virginia, but dropped out to work with his brother, Isaac, who performs under the name Swank Daddy.